jessicarush/javascript-notes/functions.md

 const plantNeedsWater = day => day === 'Wednesday' ? true : false;
 ```

-Be careful when trading off readability for condensed code.
+Use caution when trading-off readability for condensed code.

 There’s no deep reason to have both arrow functions and function expressions in the language.
 Arrow functions were added mainly to make it possible to write small function expressions in a less verbose way.